thoree/dviapp/README.md

 # DVI app

-The purpose of the app is to provide easy functionality for power calculations, selecting optimal individuals to genotye and DVI functionality.
+The purpose of the app is to provide easy functionality for power calculations, selecting optimal individuals to genotype and DVI functionality.

 The options of the app are described next.